leomartinez2019/cripto-content/_posts/2018-12-27-welcome-to-jekyll.markdown

 One strategy to protect against this would be to accept alerts from network nodes when they detect an invalid block, prompting the user's software to download the full block and alerted transactions to confirm the inconsistency.
 Businesses that receive frequent payments will probably still want to run their own nodes for more independent security and quicker verification.

-## 9. Combining and Splitting Value
+## 9. Combinando y Dividiendo el Valor

 Although it would be possible to handle coins individually, it would be unwieldy to make a separate transaction for every cent in a transfer.
 To allow value to be split and combined, transactions contain multiple inputs and outputs.